Don't Abuse Drugs

 You may register for the event using the following link: http://bit.ly/ParentNight2018

-Once Brett and Quincy's finished Ava's book Don't Smoke, they worked on this website and started to research Opioids.
-Angelina and Clayton joined the team and together, with mentor Jacob Gorczyca and research on the ASAM site, they wrote "What the Heck is Opioid Addiction."
+Once Brett and Quincy's finished Ava's book Don't Smoke, they started on this website and started to research Opioids.
+Angelina and Clayton joined the team and together, with the help of their mentor Jacob Gorczyca and research on the ASAM site, they wrote "What the Heck is Opioid Addiction."

 The dangers of abusing drugs is becoming more serious every day.
 More than 50% of heroin (a dangerous addictive drug) users started by using opioid drugs prescribed by doctors and got addicted.
 Once their sickness was cured and the drug was taken away from them, they then started using heroin.
 Opioids trigger your brain to believe you are accomplishing great things when you're not.
 It is VERY hard to stop using them.